Hilcbek/DM/README.md

-# Car-Price-Prediction
-I'll use various machine learning algorithms to predict the price of used cars.
+# Car-Price-PredictionWe w'll use various machine learning algorithms to predict the price of used cars.